bepronetwork/microservice-github/README.md

 ```bash
 cp .env.example .env
 ```
-and fill the github repo settings
+and fill the missing settings
 Then:
 ```bash
 npm start